flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-08-08-quick-quotes/index.md

     _key: card-1-829c8f13-59cc-446e-97ef-7e1c38ff3d5e
   - order: 1
     body: >-
-      > ‘Weather-wise, we are still seeing a lot of heat throughout California and every day the vegetation is getting even drier, so conditions could get worse before they get better.’
+      > "Weather-wise, we are still seeing a lot of heat throughout California and every day the vegetation is getting even drier, so conditions could get worse before they get better."

       Jonathan Cox, Northern California battalion chief for the CA Department of